14 Day Bali Itinerary

 Get settled at your place in Ubud before you catch a yoga class at world-known Yoga Barn or check out Monkey Forest.
 Neither of these cost an arm and leg.
 I paid $38 USD for 5 yoga classes, and entry to Monkey Forest is an easy $3.75 USD.
 Get to bed early for an early start in the morning!

-» They give a torch/flashlight per two people (I wish we had another one).
+» They give a torch/flashlight per two people (I wish we brought another one).
 Bring a windbreaker/light jacket, and definitely wear proper shoes.
 If you forget to bring water, there are stands on the way up to buy water or snacks.

 Spend the afternoon in Ubud indulging in a massage or spa pedicure, you deserve it!
 There’s also plenty of unique shopping in Ubud, you won’t have to look hard.
-Don’t forget dinner at Kebun Bistro, my absolute favorite meal of the trip.
+Don’t forget dinner at Kebun Bistro, my favorite meal of the trip.

 DAY 9: UBUD/TEGALLALANG » Schedule a tour or drive up to Tegallalang Rice Terraces.
-It is a touristy spot (seen in Eat, Pray, Love), but the views are still worth it.
+It is a touristy spot (seen in Eat, Pray, Love) but the views are still worth it.
 It’s free entry but the locals accept donations.
 Not far is Tegenungan Waterfall, as well as the Tirta Empul Water Temple.
-On the way back to Ubud, stop at Satria coffee plantation for an interesting tour and sample the famous Luwak coffee.
+On the way back to Ubud, stop at Satria coffee plantation for an interesting tour and sample Bali’s famous Luwak coffee.
 I was able to visit all four spots in half a day, and all were extremely different.

 Get a taxi back to town to have some free time to check out any spots you wish you got to.
 You can also schedule a Balinese cooking class or painting class, or indulge in another massage.
 At night, check out some live music at the popular local bar Laughing Buddha.

 DAYS 11 – 13: ULUWATU